 We like to recognize those who make outstanding contributions to the field of public relations and to the Capital Chapter.

-Many of our chapter winners will go on to compete with agencies and PR pros from across the state at the 2020 Golden Image Awards, with the winners being announced at FPRA Annual Conference on August 2-5 in Orlando.
+Many of our chapter winners will go on to compete with agencies and PR pros from across the state at the 2020 Golden Image Awards, with the winners being announced later this year.

 PLEASE READ ABOUT WHAT’S CHANGED FOR THE 2020 IMAGE AWARDS: